 THC: Have there been surprising benefits or challenges to using social media?

-SS: It is quite gratifying to read comments such as "keep up the good work" and "I lived here all my life and never knew this” or, see a conversation of memories sparked by a photo posted of an old building or a group of high school football all-stars from the 60's.
+Chambers: It is quite gratifying to read comments such as "keep up the good work" and "I lived here all my life and never knew this” or, see a conversation of memories sparked by a photo posted . . .
 It's been an overwhelmingly positive experience so far, and met with great enthusiasm from our audience.
 Facebook also makes it easy to share information with newspapers in our area and to post their articles on our site.
 As far as challenges, the only one I can think of is trying to represent all sections of our county.

 THC: What type of social media content does the public respond to the best?
 Photos?
 Videos?
 Etc.